-7. All historic areas or cultural features acknowledged as such on any federal, state or city inventory; 8.
-All wildlife habitat or other natural features listed on any of the city's official inventories.
+7. All historic areas or cultural features acknowledged as such on any federal, state or city inventory;

+8. All wildlife habitat or other natural features listed on any of the city's official inventories.

 Finding: Complies as Proposed.
 The development application included preliminary site and drainage plans as well as the proposed lots, street, and trees proposed to be removed.
-A portion of the subject site is located within the Natural Resource Overlay District, though previously received an exemption.
+No portion of the site is in the Natural Resource Overlay District.